-ECOSOPHÌA – The sustainable and kitchen design collection
+ECOSOPHÌA – The and kitchen design collection

-For our new catalogue we have decided to imagine our installed in sustainable and innovative homes, in contexts that represent the new frontiers of contemporary and , that are an ongoing source of inspiration for a better future.
+For our new catalogue we have decided to imagine our installed in sustainable and innovative homes, in contexts that represent the new frontiers of contemporary and sustainable , that are an ongoing source of inspiration for a better future.
 Instead of choosing aseptic environments, we decided to identify a series of sustainable architectures within which to place consistent design products.

 Our history shows the extent to which sustainability has been an integral part of our company's identity since it was foundedin 1980.
 Our search for a responsible development model has given rise to projects, intuitions and solutions that – with a view to ongoing improvement – have revolutionised kitchen conventions, to the extent of becomingtruly groundbreaking.